Social Security's acting leader faces calls to resign over decision to cut Maine contracts

 “The American people deserve answers about your activities and communications in the time between President Trump’s February 21, 2025, public threat to Governor Mills and your February 27, 2025, order to cancel the enumeration at birth and electronic death registration contracts with the state of Maine, and about your knowledge that cancelling these contracts would lead to increased waste, fraud, and abuse," Connolly said in his letter.

-Connolly, in a letter on Tuesday, said Democrats on the House oversight committee obtained internal emails from the Social Security Administration that he says shows Dudek cancelled the contracts to retaliate politically against Maine.
+Connolly, in a letter on Tuesday, said Democrats on the House Oversight Committee obtained internal emails from the Social Security Administration that he says shows Dudek canceled the contracts to retaliate politically against Maine.

 A representative from the Social Security Administration did not immediately respond to an Associated Press request for comment.

-Dudek on a March 18th call with reporters to preview the agency's tighter identity-proofing measures, initially said the cancellation of the Maine contract happened “because I screwed up,” adding that he believed that the contract looked strange.
+Dudek, on a March 18 call with reporters to preview the agency's tighter identity-proofing measures, initially said the cancellation of the Maine contract happened “because I screwed up,” adding that he believed that the contract looked strange.
 “I made the wrong move there.
 I should always ask my staff for guidance first, before I cancel something.
 I’m new at this job."

 He added, "Well, I was upset at the governor’s treatment, and I indicated in email as such, but the actual fact of the matter was it looked like a strange contract.”